Develop affordable rental housing

-The amount of the grants is calculated differently if you are upgrading existing premises than it is if you are extending or building new premises:
+The amount of the grants is calculated differently if you are upgrading existing premises than it is if you are extending premises:

 - If you are upgrading an existing boarding house, the grant can equal the amount you spent for the essential fire-safety works specified in a council fire order, up to a maximum of $60,000.

-- If you are extending an existing boarding house, or building a new one, grant amounts are determined by calculating the cost of the new construction (excluding GST) pided by the gross floor area of the new construction.
+- If you are extending an existing boarding house, grant amounts are determined by calculating the cost of the new construction (excluding GST) divided by the gross floor area of the new construction.
 This is referred to as the construction cost rate.
 Grants are calculated according to the following:

 - If the construction cost rate is less than or equal to $1,250/m2, the grant will be 8%of the construction cost, or

 - If the construction cost rate is greater than $1,250/m2, the grant will be a flat rate of $100/m2 of the gross floor area.